-Montana’s rural schoolhouses are among the largest undocumented heritage resources in the nation and are disappearing at an alarming rate.
-To help solve this problem, Preserve Montana launched one of the most comprehensive projects in our organization’s history in 2015.
+Montana’s rural schoolhouses are one of the largest undocumented heritage resources in the nation and are disappearing at an alarming rate.
+This survey seeks to address the gap in our knowledge as Montanans and hopes to protect

 as many of these properties as possible.

 With assistance from interns and volunteers, our goal is to locate and document every standing one and two-room schoolhouse across Montana, and provide technical assistance to the most threatened.
 But we cannot accomplish this on our own.
 This project is a massive undertaking and requires substantial support, we therefore encouraging those who are interested to volunteer their time, donate, or spread the word to keep this project moving.
 Read more about how you can support the Big Sky Schoolhouse Survey here.

 In the long run, the MPA hopes to have a comprehensive record of the one and two-room schoolhouses still standing across Montana.
 This database will be accessible to preservationists and scholars hoping to learn more about education in the West, community gathering trends, and socio-economic patterns across time.
 Additionally, this list will help to prioritize schools with a high degree of historic integrity or strong chances for restoration & reintegration into local communities.

 Lewis & Clark County Schoolhouses

 This map provides an example of what we hope to have for each county in the state at the end of our Big Sky Schoolhouse Survey.
 Sometimes valuable history is at our finger tips, but without the right resources it can be hard to find and enjoy.
 Now you can dig into the history of endangered, vacant, and preserved one- and two-room schoolhouses near you with ease.

 Using the Map